Oriental rug: Caucasian rugs

 Among the most popular groups of Caucasian rugs are the “Star Kazak” and “Shield Kazak” carpets.

 A precise classification of Caucasian rugs is particularly difficult, even compared to other types of oriental rugs.
 Virtually no information is available from before the end of the nineteenth century, when Caucasian rugs began to be exported in larger numbers.
 In the Soviet socialistic economy, carpet production was organized in industrial lines in Armenia, Azerbaijan, Daghestan and Georgia, which used standardized designs based on traditional motifs, provided on scalepaper cartoons by specialized artists.
 In 1927, the Azerbaijani Carpet Association was founded as a division of the Azerbaijani Art Association.
 At their factories, wool and cotton were processed and handed out to the weavers, who had to join the association.
-The Azerbaijani scholar Latif Karimov wrote that between 1961 and 1963, a technical college devoted to teaching carpet weaving was built, in 1961, the National Azerbaijan M.A.
+An Azerbaijani scholar Latif Karimov wrote that between 1961 and 1963, a technical college devoted to teaching carpet weaving was built, in 1961, the National Azerbaijan M.A.
 Aliev Institute of Art opened a department headed by Karimov, which specialized on the training of carpet designers.

 Detailed ethnographic information is available from the works of ethnologists like Vsevolod Miller and Soviet Russian surveys conducted by the Institute of Anthropology and Ethnography (cited in) However, during the long period of industrial production, the connection between specific designs and their ethnic and geographic origins may have been lost.
 Research was published mainly in Russian language, and still is not fully available to non-Russian speaking scientists.
 From a Western perspective, when scientific interest started to develop in Oriental rugs by the end of the nineteenth century, the Caucasian regions, being part of the Soviet Union, closed up to the West.
 Thus, Western information about carpet weaving in the Caucasian countries was not as detailed as from other regions of the "carpet belt".

 Different classifications have been proposed, however, many trade names and labels have been kept merely as terms of convenience, and future research may allow for more precise classification.

-More recently, archival research from earlier Russian and Soviet sources has been included, and cooperations were initiated between Western and Azerbaijani experts.
+More recently, archival research from earlier Russian and Soviet sources has been included, and a more in depth research was performed by Azerbaijani researchers.
 They propose the study of flatweaves as the major indigenous folk art of the Caucasus, and worked on more specific and detailed classifications.
+However, the carpet taxonomy and classification research project has been criticized by the peer-reviewed International Journal of Heritage Studies as an Azerbaijani nationalist project.